Berkeley’s Cesar Chavez Park is a wonderful place. Chavezpark.org is a web meeting place for people who love the park. Its function is threefold:

 - Doing anything else that expresses love for the park.

-In March 2018 I changed the name and address of this website from chavezpark.org to chavezpark.org.
+In March 2018 I changed the name and address of this website from viva-cesar-chavez-park.org to chavezpark.org.
 The new address is much easier to type, and the “Viva” left some readers puzzled about the site’s purpose.
-The old url will still work until early 2019.

 You can be sure to receive a notice about new posts as they appear here by becoming a subscriber to this site.
 Go to the home page and at the bottom, look for the “Subscribe” window.

 I would be happy to post your photos and/or stories with full credit.
-I don’t allow comments on this website because you get too much spam and trash and it eats up time to clean it up.
 I will read and consider messages sent to me via the contact form, below.

 You can also use the Contact Form to send files.